Layr-Labs/eigenlayer-docs/docs/eigenlayer/restaking-guides/1-restaking-developer-guide.md

    1. Fully exit the Validator.
 You may monitor its activity via [beaconcha.in/validator/\[yourvalidatorid](http://beaconcha.in/validator/\[yourvalidatorid)\] .
    2. Wait for the final beacon chain withdrawal to be deposited to your EigenPod.
 There can be a lag of up to 24 hours to 7 days between the validator appearing as "exited" and the withdrawal amount deposited to EigenPod.
 Please see the "Withdrawals" tab and "Time" column for your validator via beaconcha.in/validator/\[yourvalidatorid\]#withdrawals .
 The ETH will then be recognized in the EigenPod.
 2. Generate [checkpoint proof ](https://github.com/Layr-Labs/eigenpod-proofs-generation/tree/master/cli#checkpoint-proofs)via eigenpod-proofs-generation CLI in order to initiate and complete a checkpoint.
-3. Call the DelegationManager.queueWithdrawal() function.
+3. Invoke the DelegationManager.queueWithdrawal() function.
-   * At this point the user's restaked is reduced by the number of shares sent to the queueWithdrawal() function.
+   * This function can only be invoked by the **EigenPod Owner wallet**.
+   * Parameters: please see the [QueuedWithdrawalParams](https://github.com/Layr-Labs/eigenlayer-contracts/blob/v0.3.2-mainnet-rewards/src/contracts/interfaces/IDelegationManager.sol#L93)
+   * strategies - use the Beacon chain ETH strategy (`0xbeaC0eeEeeeeEEeEeEEEEeeEEeEeeeEeeEEBEaC0`).
 4. Wait for Escrow Period to complete.
-5. Call DelegationManager.completeQueuedWithdrawal().
+5. Invoke DelegationManager.completeQueuedWithdrawal().

 ### Withdraw Yield Only

 This process is intended to allow users to withdraw yield (beacon chain consensus rewards, execution fees, and ETH) from the EigenPod.

+Determine the number of shares available to withdraw.
+This step is an _optional_ convenience to avoid attempting to queue a withdrawal for more shares than allowed.
+1. Invoke EigenPod.withdrawableRestakedExecutionLayerGwei().
+Note: the resulting number of shares returned are in units of [Gwei](https://ethereum.org/en/developers/docs/gas/#what-is-gas).
+Gwei is the deafult measure used by the Beacon chain to store balances.
+1. Convert the resulting Gwi to Wei.
+Multiple the amount in Gwei * 1 billion (1e9).
+1. The amount in Wei represents the number of shares available to withdraw.

+Withdraw yield shares amount:
 1. Generate [checkpoint proof ](https://github.com/Layr-Labs/eigenpod-proofs-generation/tree/master/cli#checkpoint-proofs)via eigenpod-proofs-generation CLI in order to initiate and complete a checkpoint.
 2. Invoke the DelegationManager.queueWithdrawal() function with the amount of the yield to be withdrawn.
 This function can only be invoked by the **EigenPod Owner wallet**.
+   * This function can only be invoked by the **EigenPod Owner wallet**.
    * Parameters: please see the [QueuedWithdrawalParams](https://github.com/Layr-Labs/eigenlayer-contracts/blob/v0.3.2-mainnet-rewards/src/contracts/interfaces/IDelegationManager.sol#L93)
    * strategies - use the Beacon chain ETH strategy (`0xbeaC0eeEeeeeEEeEeEEEEeeEEeEeeeEeeEEBEaC0`).
-      * shares - amount of yield in wei.
-      * withdrawer - address of the EigenPod owner.
 3. Wait for Escrow Period to complete (7 days).
-4. Call DelegationManager.completeQueuedWithdrawal().
+4. Invoke DelegationManager.completeQueuedWithdrawal().
 This function can only be invoked by the **EigenPod Owner wallet**.